rustwasm/wee_alloc/README.md

   uses the same first-fit routines that allocating from the main free list does, which avoids introducing more code bloat than necessary.

-Finally, here is a diagram giving an overview of how `wee_alloc` is implemented:
+Finally, here is a diagram giving an overview of `wee_alloc`'s implementation:

 ```
 +------------------------------------------------------------------------------+